G2 32 x 32 White Circle

 There are a few different bases you’ll want to cover here:

-• Product Analytics: Tools (like UXCam) that track user and product behavior through event logs, session replays, heatmaps, crash logs, frustration signals, and more.
+• Product analytics: Tools (like UXCam) that track user and product behavior through event logs, session replays, heatmaps, crash logs, frustration signals, and more.

-• User Feedback Analytics: Tools that collect qualitative user feedback like ratings, reviews, and comments for sentiment and content analysis.
+• User feedback analytics: Tools that collect qualitative user feedback like ratings, reviews, and comments for sentiment and content analysis.

 What exactly are you looking for?

 The specifics depend on your product, but in general—pain points, user frustration, and UX bottlenecks.
-For example, Recoura used UXCam’s heatmaps to discover that older users often tried to press and hold buttons in their app as if it were a physical remote.
+For example, Recora used UXCam’s heatmaps to discover that older users often tried to press and hold buttons in their app as if it were a physical remote.
 When this didn’t have the desired effect, they became frustrated.

 Adding press-and-hold functionality decreased support calls by 142%.